akononovicius/physRisk-content-repository/articles/2010/ising-model.md

 here \\\(  x  \\\) and \\\(  y  \\\) are coordinates on 2D lattice
 (summations in the above Hamiltonian is made over all possible \\\(  x \\\) and \\\(  y  \\\) values).
 In the original Ising model value of
-\\\(  J \\\) is fixed and equal to 1 - modeled matter is assumed to have feromagnetic properties bellow critical temperature and paragmentic above.
-Thus we could drop \\\(  J \\\) from the above Hamiltonian, but it is kept as in the applet bellow we have also implemented opposite, antiferomagnetic (\\\(  J = -1 \\\)), case.
+\\\(  J \\\) is fixed and equal to 1 - modeled matter is assumed to have feromagnetic properties below critical temperature and paragmentic above.
+Thus we could drop \\\(  J \\\) from the above Hamiltonian, but it is kept as in the applet below we have also implemented opposite, antiferomagnetic (\\\(  J = -1 \\\)), case.
 Though antiferomagnetic case is not very interesting as phase shift is not observed.